phanquanghung/eeg-classification-api/README.md

 The API is divided into two parts, **server** and **request**.
 The server loads the model and handles POST requests, and then returns the results to the client side.

 While it should be noted that the input data must include full (32) channels, the transfer option by chunk (32) is also recommended.
-If implemented correctly, the model will make a prediction approximately every 2 seconds.
+If implemented correctly, the server will return a prediction approximately every 2 seconds.

 ## Getting Started